StamusNetworks/suricata-4-analysts/source/generic-hunting.rst

   alert $HOME_NET any -> any any (msg:"new agent"; http.user_agent; \\
     dataset:isset,http-ua,type string, state /var/lib/http-ua.lst; \\

-Everytime Suricata will detect a HTTP user agent that has never been seen on the network by Suricata, it will trigger an alert.
+Every time Suricata will detect a HTTP user agent that has never been seen on the network by Suricata, it will trigger an alert.
 These events can be used to build a list of first seen items for all the field that can be matched with a sticky buffer.